CarpetBook/translator-boye/README.md

 ## Commands:

 ### !image \<prompt>
 Generates a 512x512 image from the DALL-E 2 API.

+### !redo
+Generates another image from the last prompt.

 ### !variation
 Generates a variation of the attached image using the DALL-E 2 API.